HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 (727) 408-6651 LIVE CHAT

-Choosing between a traditional casket burial and cremation is a personal decision, but for the first time in history, cremation is now being chosen by a majority of people across the country.
+Choosing between a traditional casket burial and cremation is a personal decision, but you may be surprised to know that cremation is now the most popular choice for a majority of Americans.
 Regardless of why your loved one wanted to be cremated after their passing, it is really just a step in the memorialization process.
 At David C. Gross Funeral Home & Cremation Center, cremation offers just as many – if not more – options for friends and family to honor and celebrate their loved one’s life.

 As with a traditional casket burial, you can hold a visitation to say your last goodbyes.
 You can even observe the cremation process if you wish.
 After cremation, you may have a life celebration allowing you and others to honor a life well lived.
 Cremation does not diminish the need for a memorial; it presents many more options for when, where, and how memorialization takes place.

 Cremation is the combustion and oxidation of a deceased individual into a fine ash.
 Cremated remains are typically buried in a cemetery (either in a plot in the ground or interred in a mausoleum or columbarium niche), kept in an urn by family members, or scattered on land or water.
 Other options for memorializing scattered remains include turning them into jewelry, incorporating them into an artificial underwater reef, or solidifying them into Parting Stones (available at many ShareLife funeral homes)